 Yes, your Oklahoma driver's license is still an acceptable form of ID.

-Currently, the state of Oklahoma is operating under an extension for REAL ID compliance until October 10, 2019.
-Your Oklahoma driver's license is an acceptable form of ID to board commercial aircraft until October 10, 2019.
-The October 2019 deadline is the result of an extension the State received in September 2018.
-In March 2017, Oklahoma passed legislation to comply with REAL ID.
-Oklahoma drivers will eventually be allowed to opt-in to a REAL ID compliant license.
+Currently, the state of Oklahoma is operating under an extension for REAL ID compliance until SEPTEMBER 18, 2020.
+Your Oklahoma driver's license or ID is an acceptable form of ID to board commercial aircraft until SEPTEMBER 18, 2020.
+This deadline is the result of an extension the State received on October 2, 2019.

 Yes, your Oklahoma driver's license is still an acceptable form of ID.